lowet84/docker-ci-demo/README.md

 Go to (https://drone.(domain)).
 Log in using your gogs account.
 (Make sure the account name is the same as you set in DRONE_ADMIN in the .env file)

+If you dont want to use gogs, visit http://docs.drone.io/installation/ and check out other options.
+Edit the docker-compose files and replace the environment variables for other services (like GitHub).

 # Demo app
 Copy app to some other folder